-MR. GUTIERREZ: Well, judge, it was actually five years judge that I was talking about.
-That's the offer that was on the plea.
+MR. GUTIERREZ: Well, judge, it was actually five years judge that was on the plea.

+I was talking about.
+That's the offer that

-THE COURT: There [were] various conversations back and [forth].
+THE COURT: There was various conversations back

+and forth.
 I was not part of the conversations.
 All right.
 Mr. Crosswhite, do you have anything further to say in your own behalf other than what's contained in your original presentence report, or what was contained in any of the transcripts?